TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/_General/Midi.md

 This is (most likely) what Rock Band 3 expects from a Keys track.

-In RB3 when playing with a Pro Keyboard, extended sustains/disjoint chords are allowed and HOPOs are also not displayed.
-Playing Keys using a guitar will trim extended sustains/disjoint chords and also display HOPOs.
+In RB3 when playing with a Pro Keyboard, extended sustains/disjoint chords are allowed and HOPOs are not displayed.
+Playing Keys using a guitar will trim extended sustains/disjoint chords and display HOPOs.

 | MIDI Note | Description                                                                                            |
 | :-------: | :----------                                                                                            |